Answers to your frequently asked questions

 Like most junior programs, the only option for enrolment is through the Bowl Patrol website.
 Programs need a minimum of five participants to proceed, although this may vary for each centre.
 If you get stuck give us a call or email [email protected]

-All Lane Rangers have undergone training to deliver the Bowl Patrol program and have current Working with Children (or equivalent) checks.
+All Lane Rangers have undergone training to deliver the Bowl Patrol program and have current Working with Children (or equivalent) checks in their respective state/territories.
 Rangers enjoy a supporting relationship with their centre manager, state/territory coordinator and the national office.
+Lane Rangers are taught a hands-free approach to coaching, learning from demonstration, practice, modifications, visual and verbal instruction.
+We discourage coaches having to physically touch the participant unless the participant is at sufficient risk of immediate injury (i.e. about to slip over on the lane, fall in a gutter, hurt another participant).

 What happens if there's not enough children to run a program?
 Or my program is cancelled?